 - Accompanied visitors to their destination when necessary.

-- Patrolled areas to ensure they are free of danger or scandal before the end of a shift.
+- Patrolled four specific areas within the 6,400-acre campus to ensure they were free of danger or vandalism before the end of a shift.

 - Provided residents with assistance regarding any safety concerns or questions.